Let There Be Light

 Glass and God

 In the latter part of the middle ages, with the advent of better furnaces, stained glass really took off.
-And with it came the ability of medieval churches of Europe to explain the stories of the bible in pictorial form to the largely illiterate masses.
+And with it came the ability of mediaeval churches of Europe to explain the stories of the bible in pictorial form to the largely illiterate masses.

 By the 14th Century, most glass was being designed for the purposes of religious ornamentation.